rohini8307-dev/Sign-Language-Translator-with-Integrated-AI-chatbot/README.md

 ### **5. AI Chatbot Module**

-* Final sentence fed to an LLM
+* Final sentence fed to an LLM (Mistral powered by Ollama)
 * Generates natural-language reply
 * Reply converted into **speech** using TTS